bringthedip/bringthedip-agent-config/README.md

 # bringthedip-agent-config
 Common agent configuration for BringTheDip.com infrastructure.

+This repository is intentionally public and contains nothing exciting.